 The Internal Auditors have adequate resources and appropriate standing to undertake their activities independently and objectively to provide reasonable assurance to the Audit Committee regarding the adequacy and effectiveness of the Group's internal control systems.
-The outsourced internal audit function is headed by Mr. Ian Ng, who is a qualified professional accountant and is a member of the Malaysian Institute of Accountants and CPA Australia.
+The outsourced internal audit function is headed by Mr. Joe Lee Yaw Joo, Managing Director and assisted by Mr. Ng Seng Tat, a Principal of RSM Corporate Consulting (Malaysia) Sdn.
+Bhd.
+Mr. Joe Lee Yaw Joo is a member of the American Institute of Internal Audit, Malaysian Institute of Accountants, Malaysian Institute of Certified Public Accountants and American Institute of Supply Management.
+Mr. Ng Seng Tat is a member of the Malaysian Institute of Accountants and CPA Australia.